stolostron/rhacm-docs/about/quick_start.md

 2. If you have a cluster that you want to import manually, you can view [Importing a cluster](../manage_cluster/import.md) to learn how to import a managed cluster.

-3. When you no longer need to manage a cluster, you can detach that cluster from the _Cluster page_ or through the [Multicluster CLI](../cli/multicluster_cli.md).
+3. When you no longer need to manage a cluster, you can detach that cluster from the _Cluster page_.
 ## Manage applications

 You can start managing applications on any created and imported managed clusters.
 The types of resources that you can create are applications, channels, subscriptions, and placement rules.